realworldocaml/book/en/exercises/modules_1/answer_3.md

   One solution is to add explicit type constraints to the source program.
-For example, if we revise the definition for \lstinline+add+ as follows, the correct type for it will be inferred.
+For example, if we revise the definition for `add` as follows, the correct type for it will be inferred.
 ```ocaml
   let add x (s : 'a set) : 'a set = x :: s